yunszhang/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Make requests to a Relying Party Back-Channel Logout Endpoint.

-	* Developing OpenID Connect relying party (RP) clients:
+	* For OpenID Connect Relying Parties:

-		- Make requests to an OpenID Connect Authorisation Endpoint and process the responses;
+		- Make OpenID Authentication requests to an Authorisation Endpoint and process the responses;

-		- Make requests to an OpenID Connect Token Endpoint and process the responses;
+		- Make requests to a Token Endpoint and process the responses;

 		- Make requests to an OpenID Connect UserInfo Endpoint and process the responses;

-		- Make requests to an OpenID Connect Provider Configuration endpoint.
+		- Make requests to an OpenID Connect Provider Configuration endpoint and process the responses;

 		- Make requests to an OpenID Connect Client Registration Endpoint and process the responses.